Okonjima, The Grand African Villa

 Home of the AfriCat Foundation

-Perfect for an older family or a group traveling together
+Perfect for an older family or a group travelling together

 Best time to Visit

 Average time to visit

 The best time to visit Namibia is between May and September, when it's cool and dry.
 Summer (November to March) is hot with heavy rains that sometimes make the gravel roads to the Namib completely impassable.

 December and January see the main school holidays: much of the populace heads to the coast, so if you visit during this time you may find some shops and restaurants closed.

 Call us on to start planning your holiday to Okonjima, The Grand African Villa or take a look at our itineraries to Namibia